-Council's Specialist - Earth, Streams and Trees has identified that the entire CMA is considered natural wetland, with further implications set out in the above-mentioned document.
+Council's Specialist - Earth, Streams and Trees has identified that the entire CMA is considered natural

 - (99) Please amend the application documents to identify and quantify all works proposed within, with 10m, and/or within 100m, of a natural wetland (including drawings). - (100) Please revise the assessment of effects, as necessary.